Tidbits from 1914 Camrose

 Both Bill and Berdie served on the Camrose City council.

-Frank Fowler, Bill’s father, volunteered at age fifteen to serve in World War I. He served as a stretcher-bearer on the Western Front.
+Frank Fowler, Bill’s father, volunteered to serve in World War I. He served as a stretcher-bearer on the Western Front.
 He met Lucy Owston, in England while serving in WW1, married, and brought her home to the Camrose area to start a family.
 Lucy later became Camrose’s first Librarian.

-A long connection to community history Starting with Bill’s grandfather and stretching all the way to the present, seven generations of Fowler family members have lived in the Camrose area.
+A long connection to community history: Starting with Bill’s grandfather and stretching all the way to the present, seven generations of Fowler family members have lived in the Camrose area.
 Currently there are four generations locally, who range from 70 to 2 years of age.

 Two Fowler brothers left Ontario in the mid-1880’s to head west in order to join in the second Riel rebellion, the North-West Rebellion.
 They were too late to fight, the rebellion ended in 1885 just as they arrived.
 Details are a little sketchy, but at that time, William settled in the Duhamel area, which is just on the other side of the valley to the south of Camrose, while Thomas did some work at Fort Edmonton.
 One was a blacksmith and the other a harness-maker.
 These would be Bill’s grandfather, and great-uncle (Thomas was the great uncle).